ST Edge AI Core - Command-line Interface

 Description

-command allows validating the
+The 'validate' command allows validating the

 generated/deployed model.
-Two modes (--mode
+Two modes (--mode option) are

-considered: host
+considered: host and target.
+The detailed

 descriptions of the used metrics are described in the “Evaluation report and